Mohamed-Kilany/FireGate4J/README.md

 * `TypeConverter`: For value type conversion
 * `SchemaValidator`: For JSON schema validation
 * `PathExtractor`: For extracting fields from JSON response

-Let me know if you’d like a Kotlin/Gradle version or export this guide to Markdown format!